 Sump pumps perform valuable service by preventing the accumulation of water in the lower levels of a home or business.
 Currently, most of these units maintain an anticipated life expectancy between 5 and 12 years.
-Some expensive models of pedestal sump pumps last up to 25 years or more.
+Also, some expensive models of pedestal sump pumps last up to 25 years or more.
 In most cases, property owners maximize the utility they receive from sump pump technology by obtaining periodic maintenance and repair services.

 Currently, some owners maintain both professionally installed sump pumps and one (or more) back-up battery-powered units.
 Pumps which operate with the assistance of the electrical system alone might shut down abruptly if a flood or other natural disaster causes power outages.
-Pumps which rely upon battery-powered motors or backup generators continue operating even under adverse conditions.
+Also, pumps which rely upon battery-powered motors or backup generators continue operating even under adverse conditions.

 Importance Testing And Maintenance Tips